YunoJuno-Hiring/candidate-test-e12cb576/README.md

 In service of these user stories, there are some additional requirements:

 * Your solution must have some test coverage
+* Your solution must asynchronously load the character list
 * Your solution should be styled appropriately (based on design provided)
 * The layout at mobile sizes is at your discretion
 * Your solution must be compatible with the latest versions of the following browsers: